mennanov/awesome-linters/README.md

 ### Language Agnostic

+- [blockwatch](https://github.com/mennanov/blockwatch) - Keeps your code and
+  documentation in sync and valid.
+Also available as a Github Action.
 - [coala](https://github.com/coala-analyzer/coala) - Language agnostic linter
   based on rules and standards.
 Written in Python.
 - [commitlint](https://github.com/conventional-changelog/commitlint) -